turbot/steampipe-plugin-jira/docs/tables/jira_issue_comment.md

   jsd_public;
 ```

-### List most recent comment in last 5 days of issues
+### List comments posted in the last 5 days for a particular issues

 ```sql
 select